Subcriticality at High Temperatures in Spin Lattice Systems: Consequences of Theorem

-\begin{remark} \begin{enumerate}[(i)] \item The proof of Corollary \ref{Cor: absence of classical and quantum phase transitions} is rather simple and strongly benefits from the fact that Theorem \ref{Thm: uniqueness for KMS quantum states} is formulated without assumption \eqref{Eq: assumption on potential - commutation}.
+It is important to stress that the proof of Corollary \ref{Cor: absence of classical and quantum phase transitions} is rather simple and strongly benefits from the fact that Theorem \ref{Thm: uniqueness for KMS quantum states} is formulated without assumption \eqref{Eq: assumption on potential - commutation}.
 If this were not the case, one would need to verify whether the quantization $Q_\Gamma(\bar{\varphi}_\Lambda)$ of $\bar{\varphi}_\Lambda$ still commutes with the quantization $Q_\Gamma(\psi_x)$ of $\psi_x$.
 This is a highly non-trivial requirement.
 Moreover, since such commutativity should hold for all $j\in\mathbb{Z}_+/2$ in order to guarantee uniqueness for every semiclassical parameter, the properties of $Q_\Lambda$ (specifically, the Dirac-Groenewold-Rieffel condition) would then imply

 The latter constitutes a necessary condition on the family of classical potentials, which is dispensed within Corollary \ref{Cor: absence of classical and quantum phase transitions}.